Mirantis/disk_perf_test_tool/v2_plans.md

         - 50ppc + 95ppc Lat over time with boxplots in same graph for selected points
     * Statistic in background?
-    * UT, which run test with predefined in yaml cluster (cluster and config created separatelly, not with tests) and check that result storage work as expected
+    * UT, which run test with predefined in yaml cluster (cluster and config created separatelly, not with tests) and check that result storage work as expected.
+Declare db sheme in seaprated yaml file, UT should check.
+    * Update DB test, add tests for stat and plot module

 * Code:
     * Allow to cleanup all uncleaned from previous run 'wally cleanup PATH'